Transcreate, not translate: How we make our nudges available in 22 languages

 In one nudge, for example, we recommend taking an action during a lunch break.
 That seems straightforward enough, but this apparently mundane phrase “lunch break” posed a problem in Spain, where there is a divide in how and where lunch breaks are taken.

 “People who live in big cities like Madrid or Barcelona are more likely to have lunch at work or near the office,” says Spanish translator Álvaro Díez.
-Rural workers, on the other hand, and employees at workplaces with long hours, like shops and call centers, tend to go home for a long siesta in the middle of the day.
+Workers from smaller cities, on the other hand, and employees at workplaces with long hours, like shops and call centers, tend to go home for lunch in the middle of the day.

 This nudge was a perfect candidate for transcreation; we re-wrote it specifically for employees in Spain, making sure to include options for both kinds of lunch-eaters.